toptal/granite/docs/tutorial.md

 ## Setup devise

-Let's add devise to control users access and have a simple control under logged users.
+Let's add devise to control users access and have a simple control over logged users.
 Adding it to `Gemfile`.

 ```ruby
 gem 'devise'
 ```

-Now, use bundle install to
+Run `bundle install` and then generate the default devise resources.

 ```bash
 rails generate devise:install